unm-historiography/2021-fall/reader-reports/michaelm.md

 ### The Comnenian/Polaiologan Era
 - Why include "in a review of the work being added to the Penguin Classics collection"?
 I don't see the historiographic significance of whether the work is in the Penguin Classics collection or not.
 But maybe you can explain the significance I'm missing?
 - "highly regarded work can be regarded" - try not to use the same word within the same sentence (or even within adjacent sentences) if you can manage it.
 It's very clunky.
 - instead of inserting quotes from the authors you cite, try to paraphrase their points more.
-It's better to have direct quotes when the content is not so analytic as it is thematic or literary/metaphorical/symbolic.
+It's better to have direct quotes when the content is not so explanatory/analytic as it is thematic or literary/metaphorical/symbolic.
 In other words:

 > “This work is an example of the traditional school of Byzantine historial writing in that it consists of an introductory summary of earlier history and a much fuller account of events contemporary with the author.
 But it departs from tradition in that it deals as much, or more, with ecclesiastical as with civil affairs.”